sidss1980/demo/README.md

 ## we will see how it goes
 This is going to hurt
 I dont think its going to hurt much

+Adding some content to be in working directory